shwetakumari14/shwetakumari14.github.io/_pages/education.md

         </ul>
         <b style="font-size:20px;">Roles and Responsibilities</b>
         <ul style="text-align: justify;">
-            <li>I was awarded the <b>Prime Minister Merit Scholarship</b> in recognition of my outstanding academic achievements.</li>
+            <li>Awarded the <b>Prime Minister Merit Scholarship</b> for my outstanding academic achievements.</li>
-            <li>I led my team in developing a final year project on Wifi Data Leakage Detection, which earned us the <b>Best Paper Award</b> at the IETET conference.</li>
+            <li>Led my team in developing a final-year project on Wi-Fi data Leakage Detection, which earned us the <b>Best Paper Award</b> at the IETET conference.</li>
             <li>In my junior year, I served as the <b>Cultural Head</b>, overseeing the organization and execution of the cultural fest, which I managed and executed successfully.</li>
-             <li>I actively participated in college-level hackathons and technical competitions as a member of various technical societies.</li>
+             <li>Actively participated in college-level hackathons and technical competitions as a member of various technical societies.</li>
         </ul>
     </div>
 </div>